 Yes.
 According to the CDC, congenital syphilis occurs when a woman passes the syphilis infection to her baby during pregnancy, which can cause the baby to be born with syphilis.
 Syphilis can be passed to the baby whether the mother acquires the infection before or during pregnancy.

 Fortunately, yes.
-According to the American Pregnancy Association with penicillin G.
+According to the American Pregnancy Association, syphilis during pregnancy can be easily treated with penicillin G.

 A woman can give gonorrhea to her baby during delivery due to contact with the birth canal.
 According to the CDC, gonorrhea can cause other pregnancy complications, including: